 You will see from my CV that prior to first being elected as a Vice President of the National Convention back in 2014, I held positions from Branch Chairman to Association Chairman; from Area Chairman to Regional Chairman.

 I am proud of my contribution thus far but am always acutely aware that for any of this voluntary activity to be successful you need good, sound, solid teamwork.
 Teamwork is always key to our success and we need it more today than ever.
 We must put division firmly behind us in order to succeed.

 But in order to establish good teamwork, you need the best team possible – at all levels of the Party.
 And in order to create the right team, you need members.
 Active members.
 I am so proud of the Voluntary Party and the vital part that we play in national and local elections.
 Without armies of people up and down the country pounding the street, knocking on doors and getting nomination papers signed, there would be no Conservative Party.
 And no elected Conservative representatives.

 And so, membership is our Party's lifeblood and increasing our membership is vital.
-And never more so than following that General Election triumph and the recent Brexit vote.
+And never more so than following the last General Election.

 CWO has been going from strength to strength with their candidate training and professional teamwork, and we will need their input and expertise even more as the months go on.